bartlab22/docs_pd6204/content/en/docs/localdevelopment/_index.md

 There are several extensions that use this second method, and it doesnt matter which of the available extensions you use so long as it saves the image file locally within the target repository.
 I will recommend and use a specific extension in these instructions, but I have found that different extensions work better with different operating systems, so if you have any problems with the image cut/paste extension used in these instructions, you can search the VSCode extension directory and try an alternative extension.
 Also note that the act of taking a screen capture may not work well out-of-the-box with many linux distributions, so I use the [Shutter screenshot tool](https://shutter-project.org/) on Linux to take screen captures which is not required but may be useful if you have any challenges making screen captures.

-- Open VSCode and navigate to the `Extensions` sidebar.
-In the search box enter "paste image to markdown" and then scroll through the results until you see "Paste Image to Markdown" from the developer "Liu-Yongle"
+- **Action:** Open VSCode and navigate to the `Extensions` sidebar.
+In the search box enter "paste image to markdown" and then scroll through the results until you see "Paste Image to Markdown" from the developer "Liu-Yong"

 {{< exopen "Click to expand screenshot for this action" >}}
 ![](/docs_pd6204/docs/localdevelopment/2021-05-19-21-45-24.png)
 {{< exclose >}}

-- Click on the "Paste Image to Markdown" extension and select install.
+- **Action:** Click on the "Paste Image to Markdown" extension and select install.
 After it finishes installing, click the reload option if VSCode prompts you to reload, and then click on the settings gear icon for the extension.

 {{< exopen "Click to expand screenshot for this action" >}}
 **Note:** The image below shows the option to uninstall the extension, because it is already installed in my environment.
 If the extension has not yet been installed in your environment, it will show you the option to install in the same place as the uninstall option in the image below.
 ![](/docs_pd6204/docs/localdevelopment/2021-05-19-22-07-59.png)
 {{< exclose >}}

+- **Action:**
   - After you click on extension settings, VSCode will bring you to the main settings menu, and you will need to navigate to the specific settings for the "Paste Image to Markdown" extension.
   - On the settings menu, click the arrow next to `Extensions` to expand the list of extensions that are installed, and then click on the "Paste Image Configuration"

 {{< exopen "Click to expand screenshot for this action" >}}
 ![](/docs_pd6204/docs/localdevelopment/2021-05-19-22-37-16.png)